Quantum decoherence and relaxation in long-baseline neutrino data: Results

 The $\gamma_0$ upper bounds for the combined MINOS and T2K analysis are presented at Table~\ref{table:summary-tableNO}, for each scenario.
 These bounds are dominated by the analysis of MINOS (T2K) data for $n=+2$ ($n=-2$).
 Once we combine the analysis of these two complementary experiments, with regard to our theoretical model, the resulting bounds are, naturally, less stringent than the best individual result.
-For instance, the result of MINOS for $n = +2$ is more stringent than the combined one, independently of the case.
+For instance, the result of MINOS for $n = +2$ is more stringent than the combined one, for every case.

 The results for the combined analysis including the reactor constraint are also presented at Table~\ref{table:summary-tableNO}.
 There are no relevant differences in the bounds with and without the reactor constraint for each scenario.
 However, we notice that the differences for $n = -2$ and $0$ are larger than for $n = +2$, due to the effect on $\theta_{13}$ previously discussed.
 Obviously, the reactor constraint affects $\theta_{13}$, causing a stronger effect on the scenarios better constrained by T2K $\nu_e + \overline{\nu}_e$ appearance data.